NathanZimmy/megr2156-portfolio/docs/assignments/A01/index.md

 ## Homepage Identity

 ## Intentional Customization
+One intentional customization I made was changing the template color to black.
+I originally wanted a green closer in similarity to Charlotte green for school spirit, then I tried gold, but neither color was compatible, so I went with black for just a simple, sleek look that is easy on the eyes.
+Black is also a very useful color to match a lot of my other assignments because black is a very common color among most things, especially in the engineering field.
+Most engineers default to black when a design or project is being worked on before color is selected later, and this portfolio is currently a work in progress as I go through this course.
 ## My Document Standard
 The quality standard I am setting for myself is to be consistent in my efforts.
 I want this portfolio to show dedications in something good and it to be an even flow of effort throughout the semester.